-The Mediterranean diet has been around for awhile now (as in centuries) but it just started picking up steam in the last few decades.
+The Mediterranean diet has been around for awhile now (as in centuries) but it just started picking up steam beyond the region in the last few decades.
 Research has been building in support of this diet, and it was recently ranked the best diet by US Health and News.
 If you’d like to give it a shot, but have no idea where to start, read on!

 What is the Mediterranean Diet?